krzyzanowskim/Natalie/README.md

 ## Synopsis
 Script generate Swift code based on storyboard files to make work with Storyboards and segues easier.
 Generated file **reduce usage of Strings** as identifiers for Segues or Storyboards.

+This is a proof of concept to address the String issue for strongly typed Swift language.
+Natalie is a Swift script (written in Swift) that produces a single `.swift` file with a bunch of extensions to project classes along the generated Storyboard enum.

+Since Natalie is a Swift script, that means it is written in Swift and requires Swift to run.
+The project uses [SWXMLHash](https://github.com/drmohundro/SWXMLHash) as a dependency to parse XML and due to framework limitations all code is in a single file.

 ###Enumerate Storyboards
 Generated enum Storyboards with convenient interface (drop-in replacement for UIStoryboard).